devopness/devopness/docs/cloud-provider-credentials/get-gcp-service-account-credentials.md

 3. Go back to [projects console](https://console.cloud.google.com/project)
 4. Having your project listed, click the three dot button on it and pick the `Settings` option
 5. On the left side menu under `IAM & Admin`, select the `Service Accounts` option
+6. Make sure a service account named as `{{project-id}}-comput@developer.gserviceaccount.com` is listed
-6. If you do not have a service account, [create a new one](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)
+7. If you do not have a service account, [create a new one](https://cloud.google.com/iam/docs/creating-managing-service-account-keys):
   - Click `+ CREATE SERVICE ACCOUNT` option bellow the search bar
   - Name your new service account
   - Click `DONE`
-7. Having your service account listed, go to the `Actions` column, click the three dot menu on your service account and choose `Manage details` option
+8. Having your service account listed, go to the `Actions` column, click the three dot menu on your service account and choose `Manage details` option
-8. Copy your service account email to your clipboard
+9. Copy your service account email to your clipboard
-9. Bellow your service account name, go to the `PERMISSIONS` tab
+10. Bellow your service account name, go to the `PERMISSIONS` tab
-10. Set your service account permissions
+11. Make sure your service account has the `Compute Engine Service Agent` role
+12. If the service account doesn't have the `Compute Engine Service Agent` role, set it:
   - Click `GRANT ACCESS` button
   - Paste the service account email on the `New principals` field
-  - Select the `Service Account Admin` role to this email
-  - Click `ADD ANOTHER ROLE` and select the `Compute Engine Service Agent` option
+  - Select the `Compute Engine Service Agent` option
   - Click `SAVE`
-11. On the left side menu under `IAM & Admin`, select the `IAM` option
+13. On the left side menu under `IAM & Admin`, select the `IAM` option
-12. Create access manage permissions to your service account
+14. Having your service account listed, edit its roles:
-  - Click the `ADD` button, bellow your project name
-  - Paste the service account email on the `New principals` field
+  - Click the edit icon on yout service account
+  - Click `ADD ANOTHER ROLE`
   - Select the `Compute Instance Admin (v1)` role to this email
   - Click `SAVE`
-13. On the left side menu under `IAM & Admin`, select the `Service Accounts` option
+15. On the left side menu under `IAM & Admin`, select the `Service Accounts` option
-14. Go to the `Actions` column on your service account, click the three dot menu and choose `Manage keys` option
+16. Go to the `Actions` column on your service account, click the three dot menu and choose `Manage keys` option
-15. Add a new service account key
+17. Add a new service account key
   - Click `ADD KEY` button
   - Select `Create new key` option
   - Pick `JSON` key type
   - Click `CREATE`
-16. A JSON file containing your service account credentials will be downloaded, copy it's content to your clipboard
+18. A JSON file containing your service account credentials will be downloaded, copy it's content to your clipboard
-17. Having your service account credentials, follow the [Add a Cloud Provider Credential](./add-cloud-providers-credentials.md) guide.
+19. Having your service account credentials, follow the [Add a Cloud Provider Credential](./add-cloud-providers-credentials.md) guide.